aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-pdfsaveoptions/custom-properties-export/_index.md

 url: /net/programming-with-pdfsaveoptions/custom-properties-export/
 ---

-In this tutorial, we'll walk you through the steps to export a document's custom properties using Aspose.Words for .NET.
+In this tutorial, we'll walk you through the steps to export a document's custom properties in a PDF document using Aspose.Words for .NET.
 Exporting custom properties allows you to include additional information in the generated PDF document.
 Follow the steps below:

 ## Step 1: Creating a Document and Adding Custom Properties